Medical Schools in Texas: How to Get In (2025)

 Long School of Medicine at UT Health San Antonio

 No secondary essays required.
-Video only.
+One-way video interview only.

 McGovern Medical School at UT Health Houston